 In this scenario, we’ll assume some small side hustle income that delivers about $1,000 per month that is 100% taxable until age 55.
 Steve will continue to max out his TFSA so this money will be invested in a taxable account at 6% return pre-retirement and post-retirement.

 Steve can likely retire 3 years earlier or simply enjoy spending more money when he does get there at age 55.

 How your side hustle can help you retire earlier – Scenario 3

-In this final comparison scenario, we’ll assume a larger/modest side hustle income that delivers about $2,000 per month and is taxable until age 55.
+In this final comparison scenario, we’ll assume a larger/modest side hustle by Steve that delivers about $2,000 per month and remains 100% taxable income until age 55.
 Again, because Steve continues to max out his TFSA and make RRSP contributions to lower his taxable income while working, Steve’s hustle-money will also go into his taxable account and earn 6% return pre-retirement and post-retirement.

 Steve can likely retire 5 years earlier!

 Or, spend a lot more starting at age 55.